MarkAlperin/MarkAlperin/README.md

   </a>

 - 🙆🏻 Some of the projects I've worked on:
- - <a href="https://github.com/SecretCardClub/" >**Secret Card Club**</a>: An iOS playing-card sandbox game for up to 8 players.
+ - <a href="https://github.com/SecretCardClub/" >**Just Cards**</a>: An iOS playing-card sandbox game for up to 8 players.
 I worked on the sandbox functionality for the cards, table, and avatar components.

  <p align="center"><img src="/images/cards.png" alt="Greene Ocean map browsing" width="50%" height="auto" /></p>